On this page

 }

-The detail array contains one object per validation failure:
+The detail array has one object per validation failure:

-• loc — path to the field that failed. ["body", "email"] means the email field in the request body. ["body", "user", "age"] means nested: request body → user object → age field.
+• loc is the path to the field that failed. ["body", "email"] means the email field in the request body. ["body", "user", "age"] means nested: request body, then user object, then age field.

-Read loc first.
-That tells you which field. msg tells you what's wrong with it.
+Start with loc.
+That tells you which field.
+Then read msg for what is wrong with it.

 Cause 1: Missing Required Field